 The bottom line is, making an educated buying decision based solely on a grading report isn’t possible.

 If reading this article and seeing these examples doesn’t change the way you shop for diamonds, all I can say is that you deserve to pay the price for having a stubborn mindset.

 Why would you want to buy blind or limit yourself to a mediocre vendor that is unable to provide you with hard, tangible data?
 Doing so would be akin to rolling the dice and hoping you get a lucky outcome.

 In today’s market, online vendors like James Allen and Blue Nile have revolutionized the industry with the use of interactive video technology.
 This makes the shopping process fully transparent and far easier compared to buying in a physical store.

-Besides giving consumers the ability to scrutinize diamonds with magnified videos, online retailers like White Flash, Enchanted Diamonds and Brian Gavin also provide indepth performance data like Idealscope and ASET images.
+Besides giving consumers the ability to scrutinize diamonds with magnified videos, online retailers like White Flash and Brian Gavin also provide indepth performance data like Idealscope and ASET images.